How Does Para Ice Hockey Work?

 Switching between propulsion and puck handling happens in fractions of a second.
 A player might be spiking the ice at full speed, then instantly flip the stick to receive a pass and shoot.

 Goalie Equipment — The goalie sits in a wider sled with a lower profile.
-Instead of two sticks, goalies typically use a trapper (catching glove) on one hand and a blocker/stick on the other — similar to regular goalies but adapted for the seated position.
+Instead of two sticks, goalies typically use a trapper (catching glove) on one hand and a blocker/stick on the other — adapted for the seated position.
 The goalie's leg pads are replaced by sled skirt padding that covers the front of the sled.

 Para ice hockey has several penalties that don't exist in regular hockey, all stemming from the unique dynamics of sled-based play:

 Teeing — Using the front of the sled as a battering ram to hit an opponent.
 Named because the front of the sled forms a "T" shape when viewed from above.
-This is one of the most dangerous fouls in the sport because it directs the metal frame of the sled directly into the opponent's body.
+This is one of the most dangerous fouls in the sport because it directs the metal frame of the sled directly into the opponent's body at full force.
 Teeing results in a major penalty (5 minutes) and may include a game misconduct.

-Charging (with sled) — Building deliberate speed/momentum before initiating a sled-to-sled collision.
-In regular hockey, charging exists but involves skating speed.
-In para ice hockey, the weight and momentum of the sled amplifies the force significantly.
+Charging (with sled) — Building deliberate speed and momentum before initiating a sled-to-sled collision.
+In regular hockey, charging involves skating speed.
+In para ice hockey, the combined weight of sled and athlete can amplify the impact force significantly.
 Charging is typically a minor penalty (2 minutes) but can be upgraded to a major if deemed particularly dangerous.

 Illegal sled-to-sled contact — Making contact with an opponent's sled in a way that disrupts their balance or movement illegally.
-This is different from legal body checking (which is allowed).
-The distinction is based on the angle of contact, the use of the sled as a weapon, and whether the puck was in play.
+The distinction from legal body checking is based on the angle of contact, the use of the sled as a weapon, and whether the puck was in play.

 Holding/Hooking with the sled — Using the sled to pin or trap an opponent against the boards or on the ice.
 Because sleds are lower and wider than a standing body, this type of interference is uniquely possible in para ice hockey.